Right

 Officer Candidates

-A Fähnrich is a pilot who served in the
+A Fähnrich is

-regular ranks, first as a
+a pilot who served in the regular ranks, first as a junior NCO then

-junior NCO then in subsequent grades.
+in subsequent grades.

-the unlikely event that they are not already doing so.
+the unit, in the unlikely event that they are not already doing so.

-Promotion into the officer ranks
+Promotion into the officer ranks generally

-and completion of an officer training program.
+unit and completion of an officer training program.
 Refer to

 officers description in section above.